danfuzz/samizdat/doc/samizdat-0/tree-semantics.md

 and using these amounts to something along the lines of `try` / `catch` in systems that are defined using those terms.
 In C terms, the facility is along the lines of `setjmp` / `longjmp`.
-In Lisp terms, the facility is an implementation of downward-passing continuations.
+In Lisp terms, the facility is an implementation of downward-passed / upward-called continuations.

 #### `literal` &mdash; `@["literal" = value]`